jean/ZopeSkel/README.txt

 Using local commands to create a content type package
 -----------------------------------------------------

+To use local commands you need to first include paster command in your buildout.cfg. plone4_buildout does this by default.

 Starting inside your Plone buildout, first create an archetypes package::